dereuromark/cakephp-data/README.md

 - Continents => Countries => States => Counties => Districts => Cities
 - Postal Codes
 - Addresses
-- Locations (geocodable)
 - MimeTypes and MimeTypeImages
-- Languages
+- Languages (optionally with language flags)
-- Currencies
+- Currencies (with converter)

 Both schema and data.

+Countries also can have country flags (images).

 ## Demo
 See https://sandbox.dereuromark.de/export